 This Annual Exchange Bonspiel between curling clubs in B.C. and Canada is held yearly in February and rotates amongst the participating clubs.
-This year, we are expanding our pool to include more clubs from B.C. and the US to increase participation.
-This is a fun, friendly event with a long-standing tradition and is open to GCC Juniors of all levels and offers a great opportunity for our newest junior curlers to participate in a bonspiel.
+This year's event will be hosted here in Seattle.
+This is a fun, friendly event with a long-standing tradition and is open to Juniors of all levels and offers a great opportunity for our newest junior curlers to participate in a bonspiel -- even those that have just completed a Learn-to-Curl session.
 The spiel is a combination of skill development, games and lots of fun activities.
-Players can sign up on an individual basis for this event.
-Cost is $25 per player.
+Players sign up on an individual basis for this event.

 COMPETITIVE JUNIOR CURLING